 5. Planting-To plant your shrub dig a hole that is twice the size of the root ball.
 Insert plant and fertilizer.
 Then fill the area around the plant with dirt.
 Next, your plant should be watered.

 6. Sit back, relax, and watch your plant grow. (you still have to care for it though!)

 This can be very rewarding with just a little work.

 Planting a bare root Perennial plant

-2. Slecting a Plant - Next you should do some research on what plants can live and thrive in those conditions.
+2. Selecting a Plant - Next, you should do some research on what plants can live and thrive in those conditions.
 Then from that list of plants, select your favorites.

 3. Shopping - The third thing to do is to shop around for the best plant you can find.
 If you don't, you may be wasting your money, so spend some time shopping around for the best value.

-5. Planting- In order to plant your new perennial you must first dig a hole twice the size of the plants root ball.
+5. Planting- To plant your new perennial you must first dig a hole twice the size of the plant's root ball.
 Insert the plant and fertilizer (it should have fertilizer added) and fill it in.
 Immediately water the plant.

 6. Watch your plant grow and thrive in its new home.
 (Don't forget to water regularly)